-Join Tim Grey for an in-depth discussion in this video Toning down color in skin, part of Mastering Color Correction in Photoshop.
+Join Tim Grey for an in-depth discussion in this video Toning down color in skin, part of Photoshop: Mastering Color Correction (2012).

 Accurate color can be important in any photographic image, but when that image …contains a person, color can be especially important. …If skin tones don't look accurate, they can be really problematic. …And one of the most common issues I see when it comes to skin tones is excessive …saturation, and especially excessive saturation of reddish to magenta tones. …It can cause some artificial appearance in skin tones that stands out as looking …just not quite right.
 With this photo, for example, we can see …that the skin tones are just a little bit too saturated.…